ARM-software/CMSIS-RTX/CMSIS/DoxyGen/src/tutorial.md

 osTimerId_t timer0_handle;
 timer0_handle = osTimerNew(&callback, osTimerPeriodic,(void *)<parameter>, &timerAttr_timer0);
 \endcode
-This creates the timer and defines it as a periodic timer or a single shot timer (\b osTimerOnce()).
+This creates the timer and defines it as a periodic timer or a single shot timer (\ref osTimerOnce()).
 The next parameter passes an argument to the call back function when the timer expires:
 \code
 osTimerStart (timer0_handle,0x100);